devcronberg/MyCalc/README.md

 # MyCalc - .NET Calculator with Operation Discovery

-A modern .NET 8.0 console calculator application that automatically discovers mathematical operations through attributes and reflection, featuring an interactive menu system with categorized operations and cross-platform deployment automation.
+A modern .NET 8.0 console application that automatically discovers operations through attributes and reflection, featuring an interactive menu system with categorized operations and cross-platform deployment automation.

 ## Features